 Learn installation techniques to keep public art costs down

-Teaching youth how to take charge and empower others.
+Teaching youth how to take charge and empower others

 Using crocheting to address homelessness in our comunity

-Working in the community is contagious and often brings in more people- U.S. Army
+Working in the community is contagious

 Artist Open Call: Creating in Nature